 Reprinted from BraveTart: Iconic American Desserts with permission from W. W. Norton.

-3/4 teaspoon (3g) Diamond Crystal kosher salt (see note); for table salt, use about half as much by volume or the same weight
+3/4 teaspoon (3g) Diamond Crystal kosher salt (see notes); for table salt, use about half as much by volume or the same weight

 For the Filling: Combine brown sugar, cinnamon, salt, ginger, nutmeg, and cloves in a gallon-sized zip-top bag (do not add tapioca at this time).
 Peel, quarter, and core the apples, then slice into 1/2-inch wedges; significant deviation can change the consistency of the filling.

-For the Egg Wash: Whisk egg, yolk, cream, and salt together in a small bowl, then brush over the chilled pie.
-With a sharp knife, cut six 3-inch vents around the top, wiggling the blade left and right to open each into a wide vent.
+For Egg Wash: Whisk egg, yolk, cream, and salt together in a small bowl, then brush over chilled pie.
+With a sharp knife, cut six 3-inch vents around the top, wiggling blade left and right to open each into a wide vent.

 To Bake: Place pie on a parchment-lined aluminum half sheet pan and bake until 195°F (91°C) in the very center, about 75 minutes.
 This is easiest to monitor with an in-oven digital thermometer, which can be programmed to chime on reaching the target temperature.

 To Serve: Cool at least 1 hour at room temperature before serving.
 Wrapped in foil, leftovers will keep 3 days at room temperature.
 Warm in a 350°F (180°C) oven to restore the crispy crust and saucy filling.

 I love apple pie à la mode, so my filling is seasoned rather generously.
 If you’d prefer it plain or with slices of cheese, reduce the kosher salt to 1/2 teaspoon (2g).
 This recipe works best with tart green baking apples, such as Granny Smiths.
 With this technique, other types of apples may break down more rapidly in the oven, or, conversely, not cook through in the allotted time.